SSSD/sssd-test-framework/docs/guides/using-roles.rst

 ********************

-Provider roles, that is those that represents identity management service (ad, samba, ipa, ldap), provide interface to manipulate the service.
+Provider roles, that is those that represents identity management service (ad, samba, ipa, ldap, keycloak), provide interface to manipulate the service.
 For example managing users and groups.
 These roles implements a generic interface :class:`~sssd_test_framework.roles.generic.GenericProvider` and further extends this interface with service specifics.
 :class:`~sssd_test_framework.roles.generic.GenericProvider` can be used when